For Online or Face-to-face

 Profile/Counsellor's Background and Training

 Hi I'm Owen Robinson and I qualified as a counsellor in 1995 after a long career as a secondary teacher and careers counsellor.
 Now I have professional specialist titles 'clinical social worker' and 'accredited mental health social worker' so this means I am a Medicare provider as well.
-Also as a 'greying' clinician I provide clinical supervision for numerous other clinicians with less years of experience.
+As a profession we see ourselves as specialists in complexity.
+Also as a 'greying' clinician I provide clinical supervision for numerous other clinicians with less or similar years of experience.

-As a survivor of childhood emotional neglect (a form of complex trauma) my personal and professional life has been very much about making sense of my back story, the limitations that put on my mind and on relationship skill, about finding language to make meaning of the hurt and sensations that are hard to feel, and working out ways to outsmart the paralysing anxiety and unhelpful behaviour patterns it helped create.
-My family did not realise until I was 20 that my mother had a mental health diagnosis that would later involve involuntary treatment for the rest of her life (as did one of my brothers as well).
-I didn't really want to learn that I have way too many addictions that help me do anything but feel real: formalised religion was an addiction of mine (I worked for a church organisation for 20 years and my father was a clergyman); strategy games; distress eating; enternainment, social media, psychologically numbing (dissociating) to name a few.
+As a survivor of childhood emotional neglect (a form of complex trauma) my personal and professional life has been very much about making sense of my back story, the limitations that put on my mind and relationship skills, about finding language to make meaning of hurt and sensations that can be hard to feel; and I've become quite dedicated to find ways to outsmart the paralysing anxiety and unhelpful behaviour patterns it helped create.
+My family did not realise until I was 20 that my mother had a serious and enduring mental health diagnosis that would later involve involuntary treatment for the rest of her life (as did one of my brothers as well).
+I didn't really want to learn that I have way too many addictions that convince me do anything but 'feel real': formalised religion was an addiction of mine (I worked for a church organisation for 20 years and my father was a clergyman); strategy games; distress eating; enternainment, social media, psychologically numbing (dissociating) to name a few.
 It's been humbling to work out that I put my own children through childhood emotional neglect while I was so busy trying to not feel real.

-As a counsellor and supervisor a lighthouse metaphor is attractive to me: having crashed on all kinds of rocks I try to show people how to do life without crashing on those rocks too; to dare to be more honest about how much we try to feel anything but real, to finding ways to be kinder to ourselves and others when we feel what we don't like feeling, and to be authentic about limitations and boundaries we need to strengthen.
+As a counsellor and supervisor a lighthouse metaphor is attractive to me: having crashed on all kinds of rocks I intentionally try to show people how to do life without crashing on those rocks too; I encourage courageous conversations that are more honest about how much we try to feel anything but real; I like to collaborate with people to find better ways to be kind to ourselves and others when we feel what we don't like feeling, and to be authentic about limitations and boundaries we need to strengthen.

-To see some of my Professional Development record you are welcome to click here.
+To see some of my Professional Development record you are welcome to click .